Bryant & May was the largest matchstick manufacturer in Britain. It remains a leading premium brand of matches.

-The company had a productive capacity of over 90 billion matches and over 100,000 miles of wax vestas and tapers per annum by 1909.
+Bryant & May had a productive capacity of over 90 billion matches and over 100,000 miles of wax vestas and tapers per annum by 1909.
 The Litherland factory employed around 1,000 people.

 Moreland & Son of Gloucester, manufacturer of England’s Glory matches, was acquired in 1913.

 Bryant & May employed 3,500 workers by 1921.

 A factory was established in Glasgow from 1921.
 The Scottish Bluebell matchstick brand was introduced.

-By 1922 the company had an authorised share capital of £2 million.
-The firm owned, or had large stakes in, factories in Australia, New Zealand, Canada, South Africa and South America.
+Bryant & May had an authorised share capital of £2 million by 1922.
+The company owned, or had large stakes in, factories in Australia, New Zealand, Canada, South Africa and South America.

-In 1927 Bryant & May merged with the British subsidiary of the Swedish Match Company to form the British Match Corporation.
+Bryant & May merged with the British subsidiary of the Swedish Match Company to form the British Match Corporation in 1927.
 The company had a nominal capital of £6 million.
 Swedish Match held a stake of approximately one third in British Match.

 British Match employed 1,000 people and produced 45 billion matches in 1934.
 British Match was the 35th largest company in Britain, with a market value of £8.1 million by 1935.